tgstation/common_core/README.md

-This is a repository of lore for the codebase, that can be referenced in pulls if you want to start from some common base
+This is a repository of lore for the codebase, that can be referenced in pulls if you want to start from some common base.

 # What This Is Not